 GeForce RTX 4060 vs GeForce RTX 3090

-Two gpus from NVIDIA, targeting different sides of the features and capabilities spectrum.
-The biggest difference comes down to tdp.
+Two graphics cards from NVIDIA, targeting different sides of the rendering performance and VRAM capacity spectrum.
+The biggest difference comes down to memory bandwidth.

 GeForce RTX 3090